 IFRS 17, issued in May 2017, including amendments issued in June 2020, specifies the financial reporting for insurance contracts and supersedes IFRS 4, Insurance Contracts.
-IFRS 17 will be effective for accounting periods beginning on or after 1 January 2023.
+IFRS 17 is effective for accounting periods beginning on or after 1 January 2023.

-The Group is currently in the 'build phase' of its IFRS 17 project with parallel testing of systems and processes due to commence in 2022.
 The standard includes a number of significant changes regarding the measurement and disclosure of insurance contracts both in terms of liability measurement and profit recognition.